daostack/arc.js_legacy/README.md

 To deploy contracts to a Ganache testnet, run the following scripts:

-Synchronously in a separate shell window:
+In a separate shell window:
 ```script
 npm explore @daostack/arc.js -- npm start test.ganache.run
 ```